skienzmatishun/rippreport/content/p/investigative-reporting/index.md

   llm_score: 70
   recency_score: 18.69877207415731
   rank: 10
+summary: Whistleblowers faced swift retaliation after exposing a massive double-dipping scheme involving state politicians and municipal funds.
+Newly uncovered documents detail how top officials funneled over six hundred thousand dollars in disaster relief straight into private accounts.
+We bring you the missing pieces of the puzzle that city bosses tried to hide.
 ---
 For those who don’t know the details how Mayor Kant and Senator Pittman got caught up in BP Fraud, please read the articles attached.